Headless mode is now standard in Google Chrome 59, so I'll try it out

 table of contents

-Google Chrome version 59 now includes a headless mode.
+Google Chrome version 59 introduced a headless mode.

-Both of these required various preparatory steps to set up the environment, but with Google Chrome 59, you can set up a headless environment just by installing it!
-So, I decided to give it a try.
+All of these required various preparatory environment setups, but with Google Chrome 59, you can set up a headless environment just by installing it!
+So I decided to give it a try.

 As of version 59, it is not compatible with Windows, so we have confirmed that it works on CentOS 7